• Skip to primary navigation

 Do you have to cut potatoes before boiling them?

 I do not cut my potatoes before boiling them.
 This is especially true if I am making mashed potatoes for bread or creamy mashed potatoes.
 Small pieces of potatoes absorb more water.
 This water will be in your bread or mashed potatoes and will dilute the flavor and change the texture.
-This is especially true if you have decided to peel the potatoes.
+This is extra true if you have decided to peel the potatoes.

 How to get the perfect creamy mashed potatoes texture?

-To make the perfect creamy mashed potatoes cook the potatoes until they pierce easily with a cake tester or knife.
+To make the perfect creamy mashed potatoes, cook the potatoes until they pierce easily with a cake tester or knife.
 Then mash while they are still hot.
 Mix in all the cubed butter at once then add hot milk until you reach the desired consistency.
-Try not to over mix or beat too aggressively.
+Try not to over-mix or beat too aggressively.
 This will activate the starches and the texture will be more gummy.

 Creamy Mashed Potatoes Recipe in blue bowl with blue napkin